mattriley/node-module-composer/README.md

 Inversion of Control is a big (and sometimes controversial) topic and worth being familiar with.

 I want to stress that although Module Composer enables Inversion of Control, the primary aim is to encourage good modular design and intentionality for application architecture.

+## Functional programming

+Module Composer is designed with a bias toward functional programming.

+The closure-based approach is only possible thanks to JavaScript support for functions as first-class objects.
+That's not to suggest JavaScript or Module Composer are necessarily functional, but preferencing functions over classes (for instance) may encourage a more functional style.

+It's entirely possible, and arguably desirable to design JavaScript applications without classes!

 ## Advanced example: Agile Avatars